PROCEEDINGS OF

 Paestum, Pompeii, and Salerno.

-before the malarial season drove him back to Florence on 19
+malarial season drove him back to Florence on 19 June.

-June.
-Unfortunately for us, Hewins only recorded two entries
+Unfortunately for us, Hewins only recorded two entries in

-while in the evenings he attended the theater or sought the
+model, while in the evenings he attended the theater or

-camaraderie of Cole, Cranch, Gore, Alexander, and the
+sought the camaraderie of Cole, Cranch, Gore, Alexander, and

-return.
-He spent the next ten months in Paris, followed by a
+never return.
+He spent the next ten months in Paris,

-one-month tour of the Continent, before eventually reaching
+followed by a one-month tour of the Continent, before

-diaries of his colleagues, Morse and Cranch, as well as his
+colleagues, Morse and Cranch, as well as his own travel

-details about Italian life and his daily painting habits, and
+Italian life and his daily painting habits, and Cranch

-Cranch provides a gossipy account of the comings and goings of
+provides a gossipy account of the comings and goings of the

 itinerary with a few interesting asides, rather than an